Objectives of the service

 - Space Based Data Service Provision

-Screenshots of the UrbanAware Incident Modelling Platform are provided in Figures 2 and 3
+Screenshots of the capability are provided in Figure 2.

 Space Added Value

-It is clear that the range of modelling and decision support algorithms included with UrbanAware requires significant amounts of input data in order to provide actionable information.
-A key element of the Platform is to therefore make extensive use of both existing and emerging space-based data via the partnership with Thales Alenia Space and TCarta.
-The system architecture includes a space-based data service that collates and cleans relevant space-based data that is then accessible through a space-based data server application programming interface (API).
-Although this capability was initially focused at providing data for the CBRN IM capability, the space-based data service is also equally applicable to other types of Users and can be included as a service independent of the CBRNe Information Management system.
+It is clear that the range of modelling and decision support algorithms proposed will require significant amounts of input data in order to provide actionable information.
+A key element of our concept is to make extensive use of both existing and emerging space-based data throughout our partnerships with Thales Alenia Space and 4EI.
+The system architecture concept includes a space-based data service that collates and cleans relevant space-based data that can be accessible through a space-based data server application programming interface (API).
+Although this concept is focused at providing data for the CBRN IM capability, the space-based data service is also applicable to other types of user and could be offered as a service independent of the CBRNe Information management system.

 - Copernicus Urban Atlas data: https://land.copernicus.eu/local/urban-atlas/urban-atlas-2012

-To support the additional capability of providing ease of integration, as far as possible the space-based data complies with common data standards such as OGC (Open Geospatial Consortium), NetCDF (Network Common Data Form), etc.
+To support the additional aim and to provide ease of integration, where possible the space-based data will comply with common data standards such as OGC (Open Geospatial Consortium), NetCDF (Network Common Data Form), etc.

 The EuroSIM CBRN Demonstration Project is now complete following the Final Review on the 26th November 2021.Riskaware continue to engage with stakeholders and prospective customers to market and sell the UrbanAware capability.
 Riskaware is also working with strategic partners and resellers to improve scaleability and to provide global market reach for the UrbanAware product offering.